 - People you met and what the relationships are now.

 - Self-care time.

 Social media is its own history.
 It is fascinating to look back on the things that you chose to post or like or follow and think about why.

-What does the collection of activity say about you and is it what you want?
+- What does the collection of activities say about you and is it what you want?

 Scan through your email, and see if anything catches your eye.

-Who have you been in touch within your personal life?
+- Who have you been in touch with within your personal life?

 As you are looking through your calendar, social media, and email write down: